EHungYang1/UECM3033_assign2/report.md

 ![Lenna.png](Lenna.png)

 How many non zero element in $\Sigma$?
+800 non zero elemetns for three colors.

 Put here your lower and better resolution pictures.
 Explain how you generate these pictures from `task2.py`.

 What is a sparse matrix?
+In numerical analysis, a sparse matrix is a matrix in which most of the elements are zero.
+In contrast,a matrix where many elements are nonzero is called dense

 -----------------------------------